 In the Business 2 Deferred zone in Lincoln shown on the Planning Maps, the provisions of the Rural (Outer Plains) zone shall apply until such time as an Outline Development Plan for the area has been made operative in the District Plan.

-In the Living Z zones, any area shown within an Outline Development Plan as a Neighbourhood or Local Centre (Recommendation No 2) is subject to the provisions of the Business 1 zone, with a consent notice or similar mechanism to be registered on the Certificate of Title for these lots advising owners that the lot is subject to the Business 1 rule package.
+In the Living Z Deferred zone, any area shown within an Outline Development Plan as a local business centre is subject to the provisions of the Business 1 zone.